Introduction to Maps

 A guide through the basics of the SPARC Portal Maps interface

-In this guide we will step you through the basics of the Maps interface:
+This guide will run through the basics of the SPARC Portal Maps interface:

 Note: